dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 kind: info
 ---

-In this hypothetical struct, `seq` was renamed to `seque`, and switched with `ack_seq` which causes the offsets to change.
+In this hypothetical struct, `seq` was renamed to `seque` and swapped with `ack_seq`, causing their offsets to change.
 ::

 **See the problem?**

 Your code may rely on specific fields or offsets, which are likely to change across kernel versions.

-Since the eBPF program itself has no control over these changes, there’s an inherent need for a solution to ensure the portability of eBPF programs.

 ::details-box
 ---
-:summary: Example of real-world kernel struct changes
+:summary: Example of some real-world kernel struct changes
 ---

 In [this commit](https://git.kernel.org/pub/scm/linux/kernel/git/tip/tip.git/commit/?id=026842d148b920dc28f0499ede4950dcb098d4d5), the syscall tracepoint context was modified so that the field holding the syscall number was renamed from `nr` to `__syscall_nr`.

 And as explained [here](https://tanelpoder.com/posts/ebpf-pt-regs-error-on-linux-blame-fred/), the introduction of the **FRED** (Flexible Return and Event Delivery) mechanism on x86 (kernel v6.9) altered the way `pt_regs` are stored on the stack, adding padding and moving register offsets.
 ::

+Since the eBPF program itself has no control over these changes, there’s an inherent need for a solution to ensure the portability of eBPF programs.

 ## BPF CO-RE (Compile Once – Run Everywhere)
 If you search online, you'll find plenty of resources recommending the use of [BPF CO-RE (Compile Once – Run Everywhere)](https://docs.ebpf.io/concepts/core/) to address this issue.